Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 1. The custom element name `ag` stands for *Art Gallery*.
 2. The art gallery tag must use *right behind the plain text* .
-3. Do not including any blank line within this part of the codes, *blank line will break the format* .
+3. Do not include any blank line within this part of the codes, *blank line will break the format* .

 [:arrow_up:Back](#table-of-contents)